 - Rodent Control

 - Seasonal Programs

 Milwaukee Organic Pest Control: The Green Approach

 Ehlers Pest Management is the only Milwaukee pest management company which integrates Green approaches with IPM by employing our exclusive Ehlers approach.
-Our environmentally-responsible Milwaukee pest control company ensures successful pest elimination while focusing on safeguarding human health and the environment.
+Our environmentally-responsible Milwaukee pest control company ensures successful pest elimination while focusing on safeguarding the health of humans, pets and the environment.
 Ehlers combines sound science and innovative technologies with Integrated Pest Management (IPM) to provide you with timely, affordable local pest control solutions which minimize adverse environmental effects.
 Wherever possible, our exterminators use pet-friendly approaches to eliminating pests.